freetonik/rakhim.org/_posts/2018-08-07-podcasting-is-not-walled.md

   un-censorable, with underlying protocols put in place to ensure it's a forest, not a walled garden."
 ---
-I've launched a podcast recently ([EmacsCast](http://emacscast.rakhim.org/)) and received lots of feedback.
+I've launched two podcasts recently (check out [EmacsCast](http://emacscast.rakhim.org/)) and received lots of feedback.
 One of the perplexing things people said was "*that's great, but how do I subscribe, it's not on iTunes/Google Podcasts?*"

 I had a similar experience 10+ years ago when I started podcasting, but today it's much worse.
 It worries me a lot.